Skip to main content

 grpcurl \

--plaintext # We want results in plain test
+-plaintext # We want results in plain text

 -import-path ./proto \ # Import these .proto files